About This Article

 Seek the Help of a Fertility Specialist

-If you believe that you have tried everything to reduce your stress but nothing is helping your cycle, it's time to seek professional help.
+If you believe that you have tried everything to reduce your stress but nothing is helping your cycle, it’s time to seek professional help.
 Ask your general practitioner for a referral to a fertility specialist, who will be able to determine the reason you are not ovulating.
 If you are, in fact, experiencing an ovulation problem, the specialist may suggest you take a fertility drug such as gonadotrophins or clomiphene, to encourage ovulation.
+The NICE guidelines on fertility assessment and treatment provide comprehensive recommendations for healthcare professionals supporting couples trying to conceive.

 Many couples who have been trying to conceive for a long time have turned to Cognitive Behaviour Therapy in order to ease their stressful lifestyles.
 If this is something you may be interested in, ask your general practitioner for a referral.